alexisflesch/mathquest/app/docs/backend/backend-architecture.md

-# MathQuest Backend - AI Agent Technical Guide
+# MathQuest Backend - Technical Architecture & Shared Logic Guide

+> **Note:** This is the canonical technical reference for the MathQuest backend.
+It covers architecture, real-time/event-driven logic, state management, shared live logic, type-safety improvements, and best practices.
+All contributors should refer here for backend design and extension.

 ## Overview
 This document provides a comprehensive technical reference for MathQuest's backend, focusing on the real-time game logic, state management, and event-driven architecture.
 It is intended for AI agents and developers who need to understand, debug, or extend the backend logic.